 Checking and savings accounts are currently in development and are intended to work much like the rest of that app, offering a fee-free experience and a higher than average interest rate of 3%.
 Despite taking no fees, Robinhood is already one of the most profitable and popular trading apps available, having grown to more than 5 million users in less than 5 years and recently valued at $5.6 billion.

 Despite offering a free or close to free service, there are always risks with investing, and customers should be aware of this.
-Robinhood still requires users to make their investments in lump sums, meaning that you are putting chunks of your own cash into what, without very good knowledge of the trading market yourself, is pretty much a gamble.
+Robinhood still requires users to make their investments in lump sums, meaning that you are putting chunks of your own cash into what, without a very good knowledge of the trading market yourself, is pretty much a gamble.

-Robinhood investing accounts are SIPC insured, so that customers are protected against the loss of cash and securities in case of an app failure, up to a maximum of $500,000, with a maximum cash protection of $250,000.
+Robinhood investing accounts are SIPC insured, so that customers are protected against the loss of cash and securities in case of an app failure, up to a maximum of $500,000, with maximum cash protection of $250,000.
 However, there is no real-time customer service available with this app, so if there is a problem with the app it can take a while to get in touch and get the situation dealt with, and you are not protecting against your securities losing value during this time.

 At this point, Robinhood may seem too good to be true, offering completely commission-free trading, but obviously it is making money from its customers in order to be profitable.